debootdevs/deboot/docs/docs/metal.md

 # Metal

 When a computer is first powered on, raw machine code is loaded into the CPU instruction cache from some fixed offset in a non-removable component (e.g. ROM) on the mainboard and executed.
 This *first-stage bootloader* is typically very small — on the order of a few hundred bytes.
-Its only job is to initialize a storage device containing the second stage bootloader and enough of main memory to load it.
+Its only job is to initialize a local storage device containing the second stage bootloader and enough of main memory to load it.

 ## Implementations